DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 Javascript Execution Context has two phase<br/>
 1. **Creation Phase** : Set up memory for variables and functions, also set placeholder for variables called **undefined**.
-2. **Execution Phase** : means assigne values to variables but not for functions.
+2. **Execution Phase** : means assigns values to variables but not for functions.

 In javascript __variables and functions__ are all hoisted to the top of the scope in which they are declared.
 The scope is usually either global scope or a function scope.

- * varibles are always __partially hoisted__ and set to __undefined__.
+ * variables are always __partially hoisted__ and set to __undefined__.
  * functions are always __fully hoisted__.

-so during the creation phase javascript engine moves your variables and function decelarations of the top their respective scope
+so during the creation phase javascript engine moves your variables and function declarations of the top their respective scope
 ```javascript
 console.log(number1);
 var number1 = 10;